bnbullock/Mapping_Earthquakes/README.md

 ### Overlays

+- Tectonic Plates

 ![Website](/Earthquake_Challenge/static/images/tectonicmap.png)

+- Dark map format with all Earthquakes in the past 7 days along with all major earthquakes and tectonic plates.

 ![Website](/Earthquake_Challenge/static/images/darkmap.png)

+- Satellite map with all major earthquakes above magnitude 4.5
+-
 ![Website](/Earthquake_Challenge/static/images/majorEQ.png)
 ------------------------------------------------------------------------------------------------------------

 ## Summary Analysis

 - The display results have met the deliverables as outlined above.
-Additional changes can be tweaked if our clients need specifi color combinations or other features on any of the maps.
+Additional changes can be tweaked if our clients need specific color combinations or other features on any of the maps.